openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

         1. The wallet must have a mechanism to bind the private keys within the wallet that are used for proving possession, for signing, etc., to each holder.
 For example:

-             - Device keys are bound to the device
+             - Device keys are bound to the device.

-             - A holder is bound to the device keys via the device OS
+             - A holder is bound to the device keys via the device OS.

-             - A holder is bound to an identity credential via the biometric contained in the identity credential
+             - A holder is bound to an identity credential via the biometric contained in the identity credential.

-             - The identity credential is bound to the device via the device keys included in the identity credential (and signed by the issuer)
+             - The identity credential is bound to the device via the device keys included in the identity credential (and signed by the issuer).

-             - A relying party will need a mechanism to determine the level of confidence it can place in each of these bindings
+             - A relying party will need a mechanism to determine the level of confidence it can place in each of these bindings.

         1. This mechanism should operate within a secure enclave or trusted execution environment.

     1. Holder binding at the point of presentation:

-        1. The wallet should have a mechanism to check that the person releasing a presentation (“proof”) to a relying party is the same person to whom the credential was issued
+        1. The wallet should have a mechanism to check that the person releasing a presentation ("proof") to a relying party is the same person to whom the credential was issued.

-        1. The wallet may be able to inform the relying party what mechanism it used to perform such a check and provide evidence of the success of the check
+        1. The wallet may be able to inform the relying party what mechanism it used to perform such a check and provide evidence of the success of the check.

-        1. The wallet should support multiple methods for executing holder binding at the point of presentation e.g. PIN entry, biometrics
+        1. The wallet should support multiple methods for executing holder binding at the point of presentation e.g. PIN entry, biometrics.

-        1. The wallet should have the ability to configure the holder binding checking it does in response to a trigger in the relying party’s proof request, i.e. the relying party can request a high assurance binding check for a high value transaction, or a low assurance check (with less friction) for a low assurance transaction
+        1. The wallet should have the ability to configure the holder binding checking it does in response to a trigger in the relying party's proof request, i.e. the relying party can request a high assurance binding check for a high value transaction, or a low assurance check (with less friction) for a low assurance transaction.

 1. Additional information regarding biometrics in holder binding: In each of the Holder binding sub- categories where biometrics are used as part of the binding process, the additional factors described